2025 Summer Reads!

 It’s that time of year again …

-Ah, summer: days spent answering questions like, “Are these the only snacks we have?” or “Why don’t we have snacks?” or “If I can’t have more screentime, can I have another snack?”
+Ah, summer: days spent answering questions like, “Are these the only snacks we have?” or “Why don’t we have any good snacks?” or “If I can’t have more screen time, can I have another snack?”

-Summer will also bring opportunities for distraction from the snack-screentime-snack cycle—maybe camp, or out-of-town visits to (or from) family, or a trip the beach, or maybe what was always my favorite thing about summer: grabbing a book and sitting outside, waiting for my friend Michelle to round the corner with a book of her own.
+Summer will also bring opportunities for camp, out-of-town visits to (or from) family, a trip to the beach, or maybe--as I hope!--lots of lazy days spent reading.
+My favorite thing about summer was always grabbing a book and sitting on my stoop, waiting for my friend Michelle to round the corner with a book of her own to join me.

-In the interest of encouraging an analog childhood, I pulled together a list of Summer 2025 Recommended Reads.
-These are not newly published books, or books on a particular theme: what they have in common is that they’re just really good, solid stories that I hope will grab and hold their attention.
+In the spirit of my analog childhood, I pulled together a list of Summer 2025 Recommended Reads.
+These are not newly published books or books on a particular theme: they’re just really good, solid stories that I hope will grab and hold their attention.

 What’s on the list

-I broke up the books by genre and indicated a minimum suggested age for each (just a suggestion …).
-I will make a print copy available to the students, but I’ve also created and included here a downloadable PDF with each title linked directly its record in our library catalog, so that you can quickly access more information about a book.
+I’ve created a downloadable PDF with each title linked directly its record in our library catalog, so that you can quickly access more information about a book.
 I’ve also created a collection containing these titles in our catalog, so you can easily click around to other books on the list.
+I broke up the books by genre (as they are in our library organization) and indicated a minimum suggested age for each (just a suggestion …).

 Most of these books should be available via your local public library system, either at your branch or through interlibrary loan.
 But if you have any trouble finding a book that your child would like to read, please don’t hesitate to reach out to me: we can schedule a time to meet at the Linder Library so you can check it out there.